AT THEIR BEST:

 Questions to help understand yourself better

-Is it hard for you to ask others for help?
+Is it hard for you to ask someone for help?

-Do you feel angry if you are not rewarded for the things you do for the others?
+Do you feel angry if you are not rewarded for the things you do for others?

 Do you think that other's needs are more important than your own?